Kubernetes version

 - deprecated/alpha apis might have been removed from the cluster ⚡

-Kubernetes takes a long time to remove deprecated apis (unless they alpha or beta apis), so the acceptable distance from your cluster version actually depends on what apis you target.
+Kubernetes takes a long time to remove deprecated apis (unless they alpha or beta apis), so the acceptable distance from your cluster version depends on what apis you target.

-As a result; relying on alpha apis will make the amount of upgrades required to an application more frequent.
+Relying on alpha apis will make the amount of upgrades required to an application more frequent.
 To alleviate this; consider using api discovery to match on available api versions rather than writing code against each Kubernetes version.

 Outside The Range#